-Cultural and Educational Rights safeguards the rights of linguistic, cultural, and religious minorities.
-Preserving culture and heritage is vital in this scenario.
-To ensure that education is provided for everyone without any kind of discrimination, Education Rights was formulated.
+Cultural and Educational Rights safeguards the rights of linguistic and religious minorities.
 In this article, you can read all about Article 29 and Article 30 of the Indian Constitution.

 Aspirants would find this article very helpful while preparing for the IAS Exam.